St. Vincent de Paul

 Directs activities aimed at restoring and strengthening respect for human life.
 Concerns include not only the unborn, but also the aged, the poor and the handicapped.

 Grand Bassin is our adopted Haiti parish.
 Sponsors for children’s schooling ($200/yr.) are needed.
-Semi-annual collections are sent to our parish, Our Lady of Lourdes
+Semi-annual collections are sent to our sister parish, Our Lady of Lourdes